penguinrust/Capstone-Project/README.md

 ### User Authentication & Management

-Gaming Community Hub provides comprehensive user authentication through Django Allauth, allowing users to register securely, log in with username and password combinations, and manage their sessions.
+The Gaming Community Hub provides comprehensive user authentication through Django Allauth, allowing users to register securely, log in with username and password combinations, and manage their sessions.
 Users receive clear feedback through Django messages for all authentication actions (login, logout, registration).
 The navigation bar dynamically updates to show the logged-in username and appropriate menu options.

 ### Post Management